-They say everything is big in Texas, and Houston-the state's biggest city-is no exception.
+They say everything is big in Texas, and Houston is no exception.
 Houston culinary school students have big opportunities to explore the area's famous food and drink scene at local breweries and farmers' markets.

 Betting on Beer: A Culinary Student's Favorite Pastime